Use the interactive tool below to navigate indicators that show how poverty and inequality affects working-age adults in

 Unemployment rose after 2007/08 as a result of the financial crisis but had recovered by 2013/14 in Inner London, 2015/16 in England as a whole and 2016/17 in Outer London.
 Since then, unemployment rates have steadily fallen both in London and England overall.

 The last decade has also seen the convergence of unemployment rates in Inner London, Outer London and England.
 In 2004/05, the unemployment rate in Inner London was 3.9 percentage points higher than in England.
 By 2019/20, the difference b…

 Unemployment rate by London borough

 Unemployment rate by London borough (2014-17 and 2017-20 (Q2))

-In 2020, the borough with the average highest unemployment rate was Kensington and Chelsea at 6.6%.
-The borough with the lowest unemployment rate was Richmond upon Thames at 3.4%.
+In the second quarter of 2020, the borough with the average highest unemployment rate was Tower Hamlets (7.2%), replacing Kensington and Chelsea from Q1 who are now 3rd highest with a rate of 6.5%.
+The borough with the lowest unemployment rate remained Richmond upon Thames was 3.2%.
 The figures presented here are averages of the three years up to the stated year.

 In most London boroughs, unemployment fell between 2017 and 2020.
-The largest falls were seen in both Tower Hamlets and Barking and Dagenham with a drop in unemployment rate by 3.8 percentage points.
-Following these two boroughs, Newham saw unemployment reduced by 2.8 percentage points.
+The largest falls were seen in Barking and Dagenham (-4.3ppts) and Greenwich and Tower Hamlets (both -2.5pts).

 Unemployment rates by age group

-Poverty rates for all age groups are higher in London than in the rest of England, and have been so for the whole time period covered by this indicator.
-Unemployment in London is most prevalent amongst those aged between 16 and 24, with 16.1% of this group being unemployed in 2019/20.
-This compares to just 3.4% of those aged between 25 and 64.
-Unemployment is a little higher for those aged 65 and over, at 3.6% in 2019/20, however relatively few in this group are either in work or seeking work as the majority are retired.
+Unemployment rates for all age groups are higher in London than in the rest of England, and have been so for the whole time period covered by this indicator.
+Unemployment in London is most prevalent amongst those aged between 16 and 24, with 14.9% of this group being unemployed in 2019/20.
+This compares to just 3.5% of those aged between 25 and 64.
+Unemployment is also low for those aged 65 and over, at 3% in 2019/20, however relatively few in this group are either in work or seeking work as the majority are retired.

 Compared to other age groups, the unemployment rate for those aged between 16 and 24 rose faster following the financial crisis and has fallen faster since then.
 The impact of Covid is not yet shown in unemployment data, with relatively little difference in the most recent figure compared to those from 2018/19.